Business -> Automobiles, Passenger Vehicles and Motor Vehicles -> Vehicle expenses

 When any vehicle is used for both business and pleasure purposes, it is important to keep a trip log to identify the business use of each vehicle.

 An unincorporated business (proprietorship or partnership) may deduct all reasonable motor vehicle expenses which are related to the business use of the vehicle (see trip log article), after applying the limitations regarding passenger vehicles.
 If, for instance, 60% of your mileage is for business purposes (40% personal), you can deduct 60% of the expenses related to the vehicle.

-See also the CRA interpretation bulletin IT-521R Motor vehicle expenses claimed by self-employed individuals.
+See also the Canada Revenue Agency (CRA) interpretation bulletin IT-521R Motor vehicle expenses claimed by self-employed individuals (Archived).

 If a shareholder or employee uses a company-owned automobile for personal purposes, a taxable benefit will be added to their income.
 The rules regarding automobile taxable benefits were changed starting in 2003, making it less costly to employees and shareholders to use company-owned vehicles for personal use.